anseryuer/ILSVRC-2012-Image-Classification-Competition-with-Pytorch/README.md

 ## Description

- - Completing the classification task on the ILSVRC dataset with pytorch from ground up.
+ - Completing the classification task on the ILSVRC dataset with pytorch from ground up, reaching 30% top-1 class accuracy for the 1000 classification task.
  - Containing the dataset preprocess, loading, training, validation and testing part, offering customization ability in model structure, data transformation and other parts in the task.
  - Implemented with PyTorch, can be used with GPU acceleration.